South Riverfront Park in Alpena in Alpena County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Industry & Commerce • Waterways & Vessels.
 A significant historical date for this entry is July 12, 1888.

 Location.
 45° 3.75′ N, 83° 25.746′ W. Marker is in Alpena, Michigan, in Alpena County.
 It is in South Riverfront Park.
-Marker can be reached from North 1st Avenue north of Water Street.
+It can be reached from North 1st Avenue north of Water Street.
 Marker is located along the Alpena Bi-Path, near the east end of South Riverfront Park, beside the Thunder Bay River.
 Touch for map.
 Marker is at or near this postal address: 227 Water St, Alpena MI 49707, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Winter Layup (within shouting distance of this marker); Thunder Bay National Maritime Sanctuary (within shouting distance of this marker); Welcome to the Alpena Water Level Station (about 300 feet away, measured in a direct line); Nordmeer (about 300 feet away); Montana (about 400 feet away); U.S.S.
+At least 8 other markers are within walking distance of this marker: Winter Layup (within shouting distance of this marker); Thunder Bay National Marine Sanctuary (within shouting distance of this marker); Welcome to the Alpena Water Level Station (about 300 feet away, measured in a direct line); Nordmeer (about 300 feet away); Montana (about 400 feet away); U.S.S.
 Maine Memorial (about 400 feet away); Abby’s Story (about 400 feet away); Thomas Stafford Dog Park (about 400 feet away).
 Touch for a list and map of all markers in Alpena.

 More about this marker.
 This interpretive panel is illustrated with four photographs and two period advertisements.
 The photographs are captioned as follows and the advertisements are quoted, clockwise from the top: